Kick101/vaults/Ideas and Improvements/Bug Bounty/Checklist.md

 email=victim\@mail.com|hacker\@mail.com

 ##### Weak Password Reset Token
-The password reset token should be randomly generated and unique every time.
+- Check if reset link does get expire or not if its not used by the user for certain amount of time
+- can be guessed?
-Try to determine if the token expire or if it's always the same, in some cases the generation algorithm is weak and can be guessed.
-The following variables might be used by the algorithm.
+- The following variables might be used by the algorithm.
 * Timestamp
 * UserID
 * Email of User